KDE/kmime/README.md

 **folded** in this case.
 In general, header fields can be folded whenever whitespace (**WS**) occurs.

 Header field values can contain **comments**; these comments are semantically invisible and have no meaning.
-Comments are surrouned by parentheses.
+Comments are surrounded by parentheses.

     Date: Thu, 13
           Feb 1969 23:32 -0330 (Newfoundland Time)